Iran–Saudi Arabia relations: 1987 Hajj incident

 Until 1987, no satisfactory resolution was made to decrease the tension between Iran and Saudi Arabia.
 The already strained relationship between the two countries further deteriorated when clashes occurred between Iranian-led demonstrators and Saudi security forces on 31 July 1987.
 The clash claimed the lives of around 400 pilgrims, out of which the majority had Iranian nationality.
 Angry protesters in Tehran responded by ransacking the Saudi embassy and reportedly detained four Saudis from the embassy.
 In response, Saudi Arabia reduced the number of Iranian pilgrims permitted on the Hajj, then cut its diplomatic relations with Iran on 27 April 1988.
 In response, the Iranian government boycotted the Hajj for three years, saying that Saudi Arabia was preventing pilgrims from going on the Hajj.
 The diplomatic relations between Iran and Saudi Arabia were not restored for three years after this incident.

 Post Iran–Iraq War

 In October 1988, the late King Fahd halted all media campaigns against Iran and asked Saudi administration to pressure Iraq into implementing the UNSCR 598, which called for an immediate ceasefire between Iran and Iraq.
 In 1989, Iranian President Hashemi Rafsanjani stated that Iran and Saudi Arabia were holding indirect talks to improve their relations.

 Responses to Satanic Verses

-The issuance of a fatwa by Khomeini against the Indian author Salman Rushdie again soured the relations between the two countries.
-Khomeini, the spiritual leader of Iran at that time, declared a death sentence for Salman Rushdie for certain anti-Islamic remarks in his book The Satanic Verses published in 1988.
-The Saudi government, which took this religious decree against Rushdie as an act aimed at gaining Muslim sympathy across the world, came up with its own verdict of making Rushdie appear before an Islamic tribunal before he could be delivered a death sentence.
+Ayatollah Khomeini, the spiritual leader of Iran at that time, declared a death sentence for Salman Rushdie for certain anti-Islamic remarks in his book The Satanic Verses published in 1988.
+The Saudi government came up with a different verdict of making Rushdie appear before an Islamic tribunal before he could be delivered a death sentence.